-In the first I develop my personal theoretical reflections on the rolling of a rigid sphere on a deformable plane.
-Reflections that began in 1994 and have continued until 2008.
-The orderly and logical exposition that I present can make them seem to be the result of a short and intense period of work.
+In the first one I develop my personal theoretical reflections on the rolling of a rigid sphere on a deformable plane.
+These reflections began in 1994 and have lasted until 2008.
+The orderly and logical exposition that I present may make them seem to be the result of a short and intense period of work.
 Such an impression is misleading.

-In the second chapter I compile the most significant of my experimental work on the same subject, carried out between 1995 and 2002.
-The design of the experimental set-up with which the chapter begins may appear as a logical consequence of the theoretical development presented in the previous chapter.
-This is also misleading.
-The truth is that both works-the theoretical and experimen were intertwined over the years.
-The experimental-as we will see later-began in 1979, much earlier than the theoretical one.
-The decision to summarize in these two chapters the basic knowledge that I have acquired on this subject responds to the desire to put the reader in a position to get the maximum benefit from reading the remaining six chapters.
-I do not believe, however, that it is necessary for the reader to have to study them in depth on a first reading.
-In any case, he or she will be able to return to them later if the subject matter covered in the remaining six chapters is of interest to the reader.
+In the second chapter I compile the most significant aspects of my experimental work on the same subject, carried out between 1995 and 2002.
+The design of the experimental setup with which the chapter begins may appear as a logical consequence of the theoretical development presented in the previous chapter.
+This impression is also misleading.
+The truth is that both works - the theoretical and the experimental - were intertwined over the years.
+The experimental work - as we shall see later - began in 1979, much earlier than the theoretical work.

+The decision to summarize in these two chapters the basic knowledge acquired by me on this subject responds to the desire to put the reader in a position to get the maximum benefit from reading the remaining six chapters.
+I do not believe, however, that it is necessary for the reader to study them in depth on a first reading.
+In any case, he will be able to return to them later if the subject treated in the remaining six chapters becomes of interest to him.

-I begin the third chapter by reproducing the account that Galileo gives in the 'Discorsi' of his famous experience with the inclined plane, as well as the arguments put forward by Alexandre Koyré to deny its verisimilitude.
-I go on to quote I.B.
-Cohen, who is in favour of the validity of the experience carried out by T.B.
-Settle in 1961, replicating the one described by Galileo in his famous text.
-I then summarize and comment on the excellent experimental work done by T.B.
-Settle, citing the objections that-according to Federico di Trocchio-Ronald Naylord makes to him.
-At the end, and after having drawn my own conclusions on all the above, I expose my first experimental incursion in this same subject, which dates back to 1979, when I was just a curious and undocumented novice.
+I begin the third one by reproducing Galileo's account in the 'Discorsi' of his famous experience with the inclined plane, as well as the arguments put forward by Alexandre Koyré to deny its plausibility.
+I continue by quoting I.B.
+Cohen, who is in favor of granting validity to the experience carried out by T.B.
+Settle in 1961 replicating the one described by Galileo in his famous text.
+Then I summarize and comment on the excellent experimental work carried out by T.B.
+Settle, citing the objections that - according to Federico di Trocchio - Ronald Naylord makes to him.
+At the end, and after drawing my own conclusions on all the above, I expose my first experimental incursion in this same subject, which dates back to 1979, when I was just a curious and undocumented novice.

-In the fourth chapter, I detail my own experiences in 1979, which were to verify at first hand the principle of superposition of motions proposed by Galileo.
-These experiences provided me with pleasant and enriching surprises, both from a personal and professional point of view.
+In the fourth chapter I detail my own experiences in 1979 aimed at verifying first hand the principle of superposition of motions proposed by Galileo.
+These experiences provided me with very pleasant and enriching surprises, both from a personal and professional point of view.

-In the fifth chapter I develop my researches around an unpublished folio of Galileo, the 116^v, discovered and interpreted in 1973 by Stillman Drake.
-At the beginning of these research -at the end of 2003- it had been several months since I had retired and had access to the use of a computer, a technology that I had refused to use during my active life as a teacher, but I was still far from becoming an Internet user.
-When I finally gave up -the end of 2006, I discovered on the net the existence of another unpublished folio of Galileo, the 81^r .
-I realized then that my theoretical/practical works about the rolling of a rigid sphere on a deformable plane could be useful to me to justify and complete the interpretation that Stillman Drake offered in his day of the the folio 116^v as well as to propose interpretations of my own invention for the folios 114^v and 81^r .
+In the fifth chapter I develop my research on an unpublished folio of Galileo, the folio 116v, discovered and interpreted in 1973 by Stillman Drake.
+When I started these researches -at the end of 2003- I had already retired several months before, finally getting access to a computer, a technology that I refused to use during my active life as a teacher, but I was still far from becoming an internaut.
+When I finally gave up -at the end of 2006- I discovered on the net the existence of another unpublished folio of Galileo, the folio $81^{r}$ .
+I realized then that my theoretical/practical work on the rolling of a rigid sphere on a deformable plane could serve to justify and complete the interpretation that Stillman Drake offered in his day of the folio $116^{v}$ as well as to propose interpretations of my own invention for the folios $114^{v}$ and $81^{r}$ .
 That is what I set forth in chapter six.